sproutapp/microbrew.ex/README.md

 # Microbrew
-A Microservices Toolkit
+A Microservices Toolkit.
+Provides a simple, composable framework for exchanging messages in a distributed system.
+Currently supports AMQP message brokers, but it has only been tested with RabbitMQ so far.

-## Agent
+## Agents
+Agents are at the core of Microbrew.
-Not to be mistaken with an Elixir.Agent, a Microbrew `Agent` is an entity that can be used to receive and emit signals.
+Not to be mistaken with an `Elixir.Agent`, a `Microbrew.Agent` is an entity that can be used to receive and emit signals in a distributed system.

 You can create an agent using the `new` method: